ralph-mcardell/sh-utils/doc/dict.md

 . dict.sh

 # Declare a dict 'object' string and populate with entries for the greeting
-# who is greeted, the dict 'object' is returned:
+# and who is greeted, the dict 'object' is returned:
 record="$(dict_declare_simple 'greeting' 'Hello' 'who' 'World')"

 # Lookup the values associated with keys greeting and who and echo them to